2 Samuel 19 — Grief, grudges, and the messy politics of a king's return

 Get up.
 Go out there and thank your people.
 I swear by the Lord — if you don't show your face, not one person will stay with you tonight.
 And that will be worse than everything you've ever been through."

 Harsh?
 Absolutely.
-But Joab wasn't wrong. grief was real and understandable — he was a father who just lost his son.
-But his public mourning was telling his entire army that their sacrifice meant nothing.
-Sometimes the most loving thing someone can do is tell you a truth that makes you angry. got up.
+But Joab wasn't wrong.
+David's grief was real and understandable — he was a who just lost his son.
+But his public mourning was telling his entire army that their meant nothing.
+Sometimes caring about someone means telling them a truth that makes them angry.
+David got up.
 He took his seat at the gate.
 And when the people heard the king was sitting in the gate, they came to him.

 Meanwhile, had scattered.
 Every man had gone home.
 The rebellion was over, but nobody was sure what came next.